 I am interested in how communities assemble and dis-assemble with global change.
 I draw on theory from temporal community ecology with perspectives from population and ecosystem ecology, evolutionary biology, and climatology.
-Though I tend to address fundamental questions with hypotheses informed by theory and models my research generally has strong applied angles.
-In particular much of my work to date has examined the causes and consequences of plant invasions and the effects of climate change on the temporal assembly of plant communities. .
+Though I tend to address fundamental questions with hypotheses informed by theory and models, my research generally has strong applied angles.
+In particular much of my work to date has examined causes and consequences of plant invasion and the effect of climate change on the temporal assembly of plant communities.

 I am interested in how communities are shaped by variation in abiotic and biotic environments and using functional traits to identify the drivers of species coexistence and performance.
 In completing my Master’s degree at UBC, I used functional traits to study the biogeography of plant-insect herbivore interactions on Garry oak across its latitudinal range.
 Working in the interior forests of BC, my doctoral research will focus on the relationship between and relative importance of functional traits and plant phenology as drivers of plant performance under our changing climate.

 How do tree species adjust and adapt their phenology in response to changing climatic conditions?
 This is one of the many questions that drives my passion as an ecologist.
 I am fascinated by how plants have evolved mechanisms to survive and thrive, and I enjoy spending time in nature to observe and discover some of the solutions that nature has come up with.
 That’s why my hikes often take longer than expected without getting very far.
 To obtain causally linked and relevant data, I prioritize using a combination of plant responses from both natural and artificial experimental settings.